 Shop sales before Christmas

-If there is a price and a Buy Now button then the item is available for sale.
+If there is a price and a button then the item is available for sale.
 Unless you collect, deliveries will follow Royal Mail’s last posting dates of Monday 21 for items under £35 or Wednesday 23rd for other items.
 I need to have received the order by midday on those dates to allow for packing and transport to the Post Office.

 Have a good Christmas.